 Projects will support and enhance people’s capacity to deliver on-ground action that reduces Reef threats and increases Reef resilience.
 This will be achieved by making it easier for people to get involved and stay involved in conservation of the Reef (irrespective of where they live); improving sharing, connection and collaboration between individuals, community groups, and Reef managers; and providing hope that inspires greater action by demonstrating that the collective efforts of many can and will make a difference.

-Connecting community with decision making to improve information exchange
+Connecting community with decision making

 Turtle Care Volunteers Queensland Inc.